prise-3d/Behavioral-online-study/docs/source/documentations.rst

 Template introduction
 =====================

 Before going into details, we need to take a look at a very important concept of Django: the notion of ``template``.
 A **template** is an html page with a particular way of displaying data sent from the Django server.
-This is common way we display data to the client in Django.
+This is a common way in order to display data to the client in Django.

 The following figure describe the process: